 Using cURL, you can make a GET and a POST request.
 A GET request will be as follows:

 A sample of a POST request will be as shown below:

 Over here text=Hello is the POST request parameter.
 This behavior would be similar to HTML forms.

 You can also specify multiple HTTP methods in a single cURL command.
 Do this by using –next option:

 This contains a POST request followed by a GET request.

-Every HTTP request will have a user agent which is sent as part of the request.
+Every HTTP request will have a user agent.
 This indicates the web browser details of the client.
-By default, a curl request contains curl and the version number as the user agent details.
-A sample output is as shown below:
+By default, a cURL request contains curl and the version number detailed by the user agent.
+Here’s a sample of the output:

 “GET / HTTP/1.1” 200 “_” ”curl/7/29/0”

 You can change this default user agent information using the below command:

 “GET / HTTP/1.1” 200 “_” ”My new Browser”